matthost/lifespan/README.md

 ### Diet

-Target a whole food plant based (WFPB) diet.
-This is the best diet for preventing and reversing the most common age related diseases in humans such as heart disease, stroke and cancer.
+A whole food plant based (WFPB) diet seems to be the best diet for preventing and reversing the most common age related diseases in humans such as heart disease, stroke and cancer.
 For examples, Bryan Johnson's [Blueprint](https://protocol.bryanjohnson.com/#step-1-meal-prep) and Greger's [Daily Dozen](https://nutritionfacts.app.box.com/s/u4fsn7upyurc85tckg5p163xrvif297p/file/1051382381632) would both be great targets.

 Caloric restriction and fasting are also shown to increase lifespan across animal models.